marcb152/load-in-abyss/ATTRIBUTIONS.md

     OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 ```
-- **Usage Notice:** Portions of the minecraft-again code may have been incorporated into this project.
+- **Usage Notice:** Portions of the Minecraft-again code have been incorporated into this project and can be found within these files:
-- [TEMPORARY, no code copy-pasted yet, but inspiration was taken from it.
-Choose ONE of the following statements and delete the other:]
-  * No modifications were made to the original minecraft-again code used.
-  * Modifications were made to the original minecraft-again code used in this project.
+  - `src/camera.cpp`: Added jdah's View Matrix generation code into this class.

 ---